danielcaz2200/PACMAN-CPSC-386/README.md

 # CPSC-386-Pacman
-Pacman for 386 Intro to Game Design <br />
+An unfinished Pacman Project for 386 Intro to Game Design <br />
-This is a makeup project turned in late <br />
-Ghosts and portal gun are missing, other functionalities missing <br />

 # Know Before You Play
 The menu is controlled by the arrow keys.
 Press "Enter" to select and "Backspace" to go back.